-If you are asked to provide professional consulting activities on-campus by another department, it is necessary to comply with the terms and conditions of the On-Campus Consulting Policy.
+If you are asked to provide professional consulting activities on-campus by another department, it is necessary to comply with the terms and conditions of the Extra Duty Policy (as described above).
 This policy requires that the work to be performed is not part of your regular position, that the services are not available from other university sources, and that the work is not done during your normal work schedule.
 A request must be submitted by the department that wants to use your services and must be approved by your supervisor and Human Resources before any work is begun.
 If approved, you will be paid for on-campus consulting through the payroll system and all applicable taxes will be withheld.